maxmind/minfraud-api-dotnet/README.md

 ## Requirements ##

-This library works with .NET Framework version 4.5 and above.
+This library works with .NET Framework version 4.5 and above and .NET Standard 1.4 or above.
 If you are using Mono, version 4 or greater is required.

 This library depends on [GeoIP2](http://www.nuget.org/packages/MaxMind.GeoIP2/) and its dependencies.